Practical-ASP-NET/Tailwind.Extensions.AspNetCore/README.md

+_Disclaimer: This project is not affiliated with or supported by Tailwind Labs._

 # Use Tailwind's JIT mode with `dotnet run` and `dotnet watch run`

 Makes it possible to use the new "Just In Time" builds for Tailwind (Tailwind 3+) with ASP.NET Core.